ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 VIRTEL Web Access (VWA)
 -----------------------

-VIRTEL Web Access, formerly known as “Web-to-Host” (W2H), is a set of functions which enable information produced by host applications to be presented in an Internet browser.
+VIRTEL Web Access, formerly known as “Web-to-Host” (W2H), is a set of functions which provides access to mainframe 3270 legacy applications via the user's browser window.
+In the VWA model the Virtel Engine comprises of two components, a HTTP server and a VTAM component serving the back-end VTAM legacy applications, pertaining to operate as an LU2 device(s).

-The principle of operation of VWA is the production and delivery of HTML pages stored in a Virtel directory at the host site.
-The pages delivered contain standard HTML tags and also tags specific to VIRTEL.
-Invoked by a browser or a program, these pages form the basis of translation “on the fly” of the specific tags, thus enabling the dynamic generation and delivery of pages to the browser.
-The VWA model also includes functions which allow dynamic modification of the presentation of the 3270 screens in an HTML page, with the aim of making the interface as “clickable” as possible.
-This chapter describes the set of functions required to support this function and presupposes a certain knowledge of the development of HTML pages.
+The principle operation of VWA is the production and delivery of 3270 data-streams as HTML pages.
+Static template page and web elements supporting VWA are stored and maintained in a Virtel directory on the mainframe at the host site.
+The pages served to the browser contain standard HTML tags, CSS, JavaScript elements and HTML tags specific to VIRTEL.
+Invoked by a browser or a program, these pages form the basis of an “on the fly” translation of 3270 data-streams, thus enabling the dynamic generation and delivery of a 3270 presentation to the browser.
+No terminal emulation software is required.
+The VWA model also includes functions which allow dynamic modification of the original 3270 presentation, with the aim of making the interface as “clickable” as possible.
+This chapter describes the set of functions required to support VWA and presupposes a certain knowledge Web technologies and HTML page construction.

-Some fundamental principles must be taken into consideration:
+Some fundamental differences to standard terminal emulation protocol must be taken into consideration:

-1. Sessions between a browser and an HTTP server are in disconnected mode, while they are in connected mode between VIRTEL and the host application.
+1. Sessions between a browser and the Virtel HTTP server are in disconnected mode, while they are in connected mode between VIRTEL VTAM component and the host application.

-2. The flow of information between an HTTP server and a client’s browser always occurs on the initiative of the client.
+2. The flow of information between the Virtel HTTP server and a client’s browser occurs on the initiative of the client or through an optional 'Long Poll' asynchronous session.

 3. A single request from the browser will only invoke a single response from the HTTP server, while the transmission of a message to an application on the host may generate several response messages at once (for example, a message to clear the screen followed by a new screen image).

 These differences give rise to a need to ensure maintenance of session context between a client and a host application.
 This is done by the :index:`SESSION-CODE <pair: SESSION-CODE;Virtel session>` tag embedded in each template page.
 Although the HTML pages used to display 3270 data contain specific VIRTEL tags, these pages can be developed using standard web development tools.
 The pages containing VIRTEL specific tags are stored in a VIRTEL directory along with any images and other elements required.

+.. raw:: latex

+    \newpage

 Let's look at how VWA works.